 There are no site allocations or planning permissions pending on the site.

 The space is located within the Gilpin Estate and is well-used by the community here.
+Demonstrably special to the local community

 Recreation: The playground is popular among local children.